planship/planship-react/README.md

 The Planship React SDK implements two context providers:

 - [`Planship`](#planship-context-provider) provider initialized with `withPlanshipProvider` and accessible via the `usePlanship` hook.
-This provider exposes an instance of the [Planship API client class](https://github.com/planship/planship-js/blob/master/packages/fetch/docs/classes/Planship.md).
+This provider exposes an instance of the [Planship API client class](https://github.com/planship/planship-js/tree/master/packages/fetch/docs/interfaces/PlanshipApi.md).

 - [`PlanshipCustomer`](#planshipcustomer-context-provider) provider initialized with `withPlanshipCustomerProvider` and accessible via the `usePlanshipCustomer` hook.
-This provider exposes an instance of the [Planship Customer API client class](https://github.com/planship/planship-js/blob/master/packages/fetch/docs/classes/PlanshipCustomer.md) as well as customer `entitlements` that are automatically updated via a WebSocket connection.
+This provider exposes an instance of the [Planship Customer API client class](https://github.com/planship/planship-js/tree/master/packages/fetch/docs/interfaces/PlanshipCustomerApi.md) initialized for a specific customer, as well as their `entitlements` that are continously updated via a WebSocket connection.

 ## Installation